The UN in Syria: years of impotence and failure

 - Numerous vetoes -

-In April 2011, six weeks after the start of a protest movement in Syria, veto-wielding powers Russia and China blocked a UN declaration proposed by Western countries condemning repression by the Syrian regime.
+In April 2011, six weeks after the start of a protest movement in Syria, veto-wielding powers Russia and China block a UN declaration proposed by Western countries condemning repression by the Syrian regime.

-On October 4, Russia and China together vetoed a draft resolution by Western countries threatening "targeted measures."
+On October 4, Russia and China together veto a draft resolution by Western countries threatening "targeted measures."

 In all, Moscow has used its veto 11 times to block resolutions in order to protect its Syrian ally from Western pressure.